ocatak/rec_dlt/README.md

 ```bash
 ./startNetwork.sh
 ```
 4. A Redis server must be running either on Docker or localhost using the default port.
-To run Redis using Docker:
+To start a Redis server using Docker:
 ```bash
 docker run --name redis-server -p 6379:6379 -d redis
 ```